w3f/General-Grants-Program/grants/speculative/postgre_indexer_consensus_ensurer.md

 ### An indication of why your team is interested in creating this project.

+Currently available solution from Polkascan serves its needs well.
+We would like to expand capabilities of indexers and create a flexible indexer that is less dependent on concrete runtime configuration and opens capabilities to many high performance dApps including ones that require their own runtime modules and new transaction types.

+CE is a very needed (and missing) part for any blockchain.
+Operating with preset hardcoded node is an obvious vulnerability for a dApp because this single node may be attacked.
+We are interested in improving network security so, this problem is of our interest as well.

 ## Team members
 * Alexander Mitrovich
 * Greg Zaytsev